givemepower8/Phaser3Practices/docs/COC.md

 Hog riders attack defensing structure first, miner attacks nearest building first.

-In TH11, they are kind of the same level.
+In TH11, they are kind of at the same level.

 In TH12, hog rider max level is 9 and miner max level is 6.